hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

       ```
     - Press `Enter` to execute the command.

-*Did you know: If this file is currently viewed in a dedicated markdown viewer, you can click the arrow icon next to the bash command and launch the application.*
+*Did you know?
+If this file is currently viewed in a dedicated markdown viewer, you can click the arrow icon next to the bash command and launch the application.*

 ---